Skip to the content.

 Welcome!

-I am Lateef, PhD Student in the department of Linguistics at the University of Rochester
+I am Lateef Adeleke, a PhD candidate in Linguistics at the University of Rochester.

 📄 CV (PDF)